MewsSystems/gitbook-connector-api/operations/messages.md

 ## Add messages

-Adds one or more messages to [Message threads](messagethreads.md#message-thread) that was created by the client application.
+Add the specified messages to the specified [Message threads](messagethreads.md#message-thread).
+You can only add messages to message threads that you have created.

 ### Request